 Cytology allows accurate diagnoses to be made in colloid nodules and inflammatory thyroid disease (Hashimoto’s, De Quervain’s and tuberculosis).
 Papillary, medullary, anaplastic cancers and thyroid lymphomas are diagnosed with ease, but the diagnosis of follicular cancers is virtually impossible as cellular changes alone are insufficient to make the diagnosis.
 If the pathology is bizarre, medullary cancer must be excluded by staining for calcitonin and serum calcitonin analysis.
 It is best to treat all suspicious cytology surgically.

 The classification of the results of fine needle aspiration is complex and has usually been interpreted as either non-diagnostic, benign, suspicious (atypical) or malignant.
-Some laboratories however, are now moving towards a more structured Bethesda reporting system for thyroid cytology, developed by the National Cancer Institute in Bethesda, USA.
-This is similar to the THY diagnostic category system, popular in the UK, which ranges from THY1 or non diagnostic, to THY5 which is diagnostic of thyroid malignancy.
+The latest guidelines from the American Thyroid Association recommend the more structured Bethesda reporting system for thyroid cytology, developed by the National Cancer Institute in Bethesda, USA.

 The results of the cytology in the Bethesda classification can be:

 Non-diagnostic or unsatisfactory (risk of malignancy: 1-4%): Inadequate numbers of cells have been aspirated, so the FNA should be repeated.
 If still non-diagnostic, then the management depends on clinical suspicion, patient wishes & ultrasound appearance (see section below on 'Should FNA be repeated?').

-Indeterminate / Atypia or follicular lesion of undetermined significance (AUS) (risk of malignancy: 5-15%): Some 3 to 6% of thyroid FNAs are not easily classified into the benign, suspicious, or malignant categories.
-The AUS group caters for this small minority of FNA results, and should be used sparingly.
+Indeterminate / Atypia or follicular lesion of undetermined significance (AUS/FLUS) (risk of malignancy: 5-15%): Some 3 to 6% of thyroid FNAs are not easily classified into the benign, suspicious, or malignant categories.
+The AUS/FLUS group caters for this small minority of FNA results, and should be used sparingly.
 Such a result should trigger a close follow up regimen, with repeated FNA at 3 months.
 If there are other high risk factors, it is safer to remove the lesion by hemithyroidectomy.